rainndev/MNKC-Architecture/README.md

 ## Project Overview

-This project was developed as the final requirement for **WS101: Web System**.
-It is a responsive landing page for **MNKC Architecture**, a conceptual architectural firm that embodies innovation, structural elegance, and modern design.
-This is a mock website created for **MNKC Architecture** as part of a school or academic requirement.
+This project was created as our final requirement for **WS101: Web System**.
+It’s a responsive landing page made for **MNKC Architecture**, an architectural firm known for its innovative and modern designs.
+Our goal was to demonstrate what we’ve learned in web development by creating a functional and visually appealing site based on real branding and design elements from MNKC.

 ## Permission